ericcornelissen/eslint-plugin-top/SECURITY.md

 take a best-efforts approach when it comes to engaging with security reports.

 This document should be considered expired after 2027-01-01.
-If you are reading this after that date you should try to find an up-to-date version in the official source repository.
+If you are reading this after that date you should try to find an up-to-date version in the source repository.

 ## Supported Versions